willkwon-math/willkwon-math.github.io/index.md

 Here is my [CV](https://willkwon-math.github.io/assets/files/CV_HKwon.pdf).

-The drawing was given by one of my students at Republic of Korea Air Force Academy.
+The drawing was given by one of my students in the Republic of Korea Air Force Academy.

 ## Research Interests